Protect Your Commercial Vehicles

 What’s not Covered by Small Business Auto Insurance?

 Small business auto insurance provides valuable financial protection and peace of mind in many ways.
-However, there are certain types of incidents that aren’t covered by your policy.
+However, there are certain types of incidents that aren’t covered by your business car insurance policy.
 Some of these exclusions are:

 Intended or expected property damage or injuries